ilastik/ilastik.github.io/documentation/pixelclassification/pixelclassification.md

 To visualize the results of the classification, the **Live update** mode can now be switched on.
 The pixel classification result is displayed as an overlay on the image.
 Now classification errors can be corrected by giving additional annotations.
 The updated classification results will be displayed immediately in the main window.
+Note, that it is not possible to add and remove labels while in live update mode.
 <a href="snapshots/training2_zoomed.png" data-toggle="lightbox"><img src="snapshots/training2_zoomed.png" class="img-responsive" /></a>

 To display the hard classification results, i.e. the final class assignment the **Segmentation** overlays